stocker88/nextjswebsite/_posts/privacypolicy.md

 &nbsp;

 The Posting of any Objectionable Content may subject you to third party claims and none of the rights granted to you in this EULA may be raised as a defense against such third party claims.
-If you encounter any Objectionable Content on the Service, then please immediately email support@hellostocker.com.
+If you encounter any Objectionable Content on the Service, then please immediately email support@stockstobuynow.ai.
 We may, in our sole discretion,  take any actions we deem necessary and/or appropriate against any User who Posts Objectionable Content on the Service.

 Deletion and or modification of your personal data